Skip to main content

 Key features

-• Provides a comprehensive, up-to-date resource blending fundamental principles, testing protocols, and computational models for predicting energetic material sensitivity
+• Provides a comprehensive, up-to-date resource that blends fundamental principles, testing protocols, and computational models for predicting energetic material sensitivity

-• Includes clear, stepwise testing protocols, troubleshooting guides, and systematic data presentation to facilitate cross-material comparison and practical application
+• Includes clear, stepwise testing protocols, troubleshooting guides, and systematic data presentation to facilitate cross-material comparison and practical applications

 • Explores real-world case studies that illustrate practical implementation and impact of sensitivity testing

-• Emphasizes safety, innovation, and future research opportunities, with contributions from international experts to ensure broad relevance and methodological diversity.
+• Emphasizes safety, innovation, and future research opportunities by including contributions from international experts

 • Bridges theory and practice, offering illustrative diagrams and detailed workflows to support learning and application for researchers and professionals